 - Clarification: the tempo of an email interaction is a lot slower (compared to phone or live chat support), so sometimes there may be a need to get some extra information from the customer.
-And that takes more time, boosts average handling time and cuts down the customer satisfaction a little.
+And that boosts the average handling time and cuts down the customer satisfaction a little.

-- Empathy: understanding customer’s emotions when reading an email is pretty much guessing.
+- Empathy: understanding customer’s emotions when reading an email can be tricky.
 And if you fail to do that, it can make things more difficult.

 3. Live chat support

 Live chat is another common type of customer service tool.
-And it’s becoming even more popular due to what I mentioned earlier – millenials prefer texting over phone interaction.
+And it’s becoming even more popular due to what I mentioned earlier – millennials prefer texting over phone interaction.

 With live chat used properly, it can increase your sales by HUGE numbers.
 According to B2B Marketing report, live chat can boost conversion by up to 20%!

 - Proactivity: compared to phone or email support, live chat gives you an opportunity to engage your website visitors with features like welcoming messages, offering discount codes or reaching out to clients who abandoned their carts.
 And this really works!

 - Multitasking: live chat has a significant advantage over phone support – it allows you to have multiple conversations at the same time.
 An experienced live chat operator can handle as much as 5 conversations at the same time, without the loss of quality or making the customer wait for the reply too long.

 - Wait times: they’re short, because conversations take place in the real time, which leads to short handling times.
 And it makes your customers love you!